KeerthanaM2005/CodexIntern_Tasks/Matrix_Tool-main/README.md

   * Built using Python and NumPy

 # TECH STACK

-   Component	Technology
-   Language	    Python
+   * Language	-Python
-   Library    	NumPy
+   * Library  -numPy

 # HOW TO RUN
  Start Backend (Flask)